 - a) Once upon a time the mayor of Pärnu came to check out what was going on at the suburbs.
 He saw crops growing and huts with turf roofs.
-Surprised, he shouted: "You have made your nests here as quickly as rats!"
-The locals who heard it began to call their home Rotiküla as a joke. - b) The second legend speaks of a shopkeeper who went to the big merchant Ammende in order to refill his store.
-Upon reaching Ammende the shopkeeper noticed a rat with something shiny in its mouth slip into an old wooden "pipe pump" of a well.
-The shopkeeper got curious, and despite the obvious surprise and disbelief of Ammende, he bought the pipe.
-The pipe was full of fortune that the rat had stolen and carried in there!
-The shopkeeper sold the treasure, bought some land in Raeküla and built a beautiful house.
-As the money has came from the rat, this place was from thereon called Rotiküla. - c) A shorther version of the story speaks of a farmer who saw a rat holding some money in its mouth escape into a pipe near Jeruusalemma tavern.
-The tavern was situated more or less at the end of present Saare street which is now a petrol station.
+Surprised, he shouted: "You have made your nests here as quicly as rats!"
+The locals who heard it began to call their home Rotiküla as a joke. - b) The second legend speaks of a shopkeep who went to big merchant Ammende in order to refill his store.
+Upon reaching Ammende the shopkeep noticed a rat with something shiny in its mouth slip into an old wooden pump pipe of a well.
+The shopkeep got curious and despite the obvious surprise and disbelief of Ammende he bought the pipe.
+The pipe was full of fortune that the rat had stolen and carried in there.
+The shopkeep sold the treasure, bough some land in Raeküla and built a beautiful house.
+Because the money came from the rat, this place was thereon called Rotiküla. - c) A shorther version of the story speaks of a farmer who saw a rat holding some money in its mouth escape into a pipe near Jeruusalemma tavern.
+The tavern was situated more or less at the end of present Saare street where now is a petrol station.
 The farmer went to check the pipe out and found a treasure inside, which he, of course, took away.
-The rat was so sad to lose its fortune that it hung itself in the nearby woods. - d) The last legend also ends with hanging a rat.
-The story takes place at the time when the future president Päts's father Jakob owned a tavern.
-Some of the city boys visited the tavern and of course they fancied the rosy cheeked suburban girls.
-Local fishermen's sons, however, did not take too kindly that city boys were taking their girls, so naturally they chased the city boys back to the centre.
-The humiliation of the defeat angered the city

-2019 kes n boys so much that once upon finding a huge rat they brought it to Raeküla and hung it to a tree by the tavern so all of the travellers could see.
+The rat was so sad to lose its fortune that it hung itself in the nearby woods.

+d) The last legend also ends with hanging a rat.
+The story takes place at the time when the future president Päts's father Jakob had a tavern.
+Some of the city boys visited the tavern and of course they liked the rosy cheeked suburbian girls.
+Local fishermen's sons, however, would not stand city boys hitting on their girls, so naturally they chased the city boys back to the centre.
+The humiliation of the defeat angered the city boys so much that once upon finding a huge rat they brought the rat to Raeküla and hung it to a tree by the tavern so all of the travellers could see.
 Hanging the rat made the city boys feel a little bit better, but the name Rotiküla stuck to Raeküla.
-By the way, when angered, some people will curse: "Those damn ratvillagers!"
+By the way, when angered, people would curse: "Those damn ratvillagers!"

 Choose your favourite legend and tell others about it!